FAQ About Houston Oil and Gas Accidents

 Plant and refinery accidents can cause serious injuries.
 When workers are hurt on the job, they often don't know what to do next.
 They often have many questions, but aren't sure who to ask.
-If you've been injured on the job in a plant or refinery, the lawyers at Tracey & Fox can help answer your questions and provide guidance.
+If you've been injured on the job in a plant or refinery, the lawyers at Tracey Fox King & Walters can help answer your questions and provide guidance.
 If a negligent party caused your accident, we can help you take action to seek financial compensation for your injuries.

 - What causes explosions at plants or refineries?

 - How do you investigate plant and refinery accidents?